cferdinandi/astro/README.md

 ## Changelog

+* v5.0 - April 3, 2014
+	* Converted from Buoy class helpers to `classList` with polyfill.
 * v4.1 - February 27, 2014
 	* Converted `_defaults` to a literal object
 * v4.0 - February 24, 2014